 THEIR BEST YEARS YET

-While many parents fear the dreaded middle school years, MPCS embraces them!
+While many parents fear the middle school years, MPCS embraces them!
 We are honored to play a major part in molding students during these formative years — shaping their hearts as well as their intellectual minds.
-With high expecations for academic effort, guidance for adolescent inquiry, and relevant presentation of the gospel, the MPCS middle school is an experience that many kids remember fondly.
+With high expectations for academic effort, guidance for adolescent inquiry, and relevant presentation of the gospel, the MPCS middle school is an experience that many kids remember fondly.

 Learning occurs best through authentic, hands-on activities promoting problem-solving and relevancy.
-When lessons are presented with creativity and relevance, adolescent minds are truly engaged.
+When lessons are presented with creativity and pertinence, adolescent minds are truly engaged.
 MPCS students experience this through fully-equipped science labs, math manipulatives, classroom debates, real-word experiences, and 1:1 technology integration (Microsoft surface devices and Google Classroom).
 Questions are encouraged.
 Conversation is promoted.
 Critical thinking is fostered.

 Teachers are Georgia-certified educators who are dedicated to the Christian faith and committed to integrating biblical Truth into all aspects of school life.
 Small student-to-teacher ratios are valued for individualized instruction.
 Grade levels are organized into academic teams of four to five teachers who deliver instruction in core subjects.
 An exploratory team of teachers provides daily opportunities for student self-expression in a plethora of athletic and creative areas.